FirstStreet/fsf_api_access_python/README.md

     ![Screenshot](doc/images/3.1.3.png)

-2. Open a new console and navigate to the project directory.
+2. Open/Re-open a `powershell console` / `bash terminal` and navigate to the project directory.
 Next, call one of the methods described below in the `Products` section through the command line.
 See the `Examples` section for more examples.
     ```sh
     cd /path/to/project
     python -m firststreet -p <product>.<product_subtype> -i <fsids> -f <file_name> -l <lookup_type>